-28. Over-the-Counter Drugs: Vitamins, medications not requiring a prescription (analgesics, antihistamines, cold medicines, digestive relief medicines, etc.) and nutritional and over-the-counter electrolyte supplements, except as set forth in Section IV.
-Covered Services, subsection Nutritional formulas, or when coverage is required by the Affordable Care Act.

-29. Prescription Drugs:

-- A. Prescription drugs unless you have a Prescription Medication Rider, except when such coverage is required by law - B. Products, including combinations or derivatives of drug products, lacking FDA approval (e.g., medical marijuana) - C. Products not dispensed by a licensed pharmacy - D. Products not required to bear the legend "Caution Federal Law prohibits dispensing without a prescription" except to the extent such coverage is required by law - E. Products ordered by anyone other than a licensed provider who is: - Authorized to prescribe; AND - Acting and prescribing within the provider's scope of practice - 30.
-Rehabilitative Therapy: Physical, occupational, speech, cardiac, and pulmonary rehabilitation therapy services provided in excess of the maximum number of visits per Benefit Period, as indicated in the Schedule of Benefits; rehabilitation therapy services not expected to result in ongoing substantial improvement in your medical condition; and services provided after a maintenance level has been established. - 31.
-Reversal of Voluntary Sterilization Procedures: Services to reverse sterilization. - 32.
-Surrogate Motherhood: Services and supplies associated with surrogate motherhood, including, but not limited to, all services and supplies relating to conception, prenatal care, delivery, and postnatal care of a Member acting as a surrogate mother. - 33.
-Transportation: Non-emergent transportation, by any means, including via ambulance provider, except as set forth in Section IV.
-Covered Services, subsection Emergency transportation. - 34.
-Treatment Outside the United States: Treatment for non-emergent or non-urgent services received outside the United States.
+- 32. Over-the-Counter Drugs: Vitamins, medications not requiring a prescription (analgesics, antihistamines, cold medicines, digestive relief medicines, etc.), other nutritional and over-the-counter electrolyte supplements, except as set forth in Section IV.
+Covered Services, subsection Nutritional formulas or when coverage is required by the Affordable Care Act. - 33.
+Pregnancy Termination (Abortion): Abortion is not covered except for instances of rape, incest, or if the life of the mother is in jeopardy. - 34.
+Private Duty Nursing: Private Duty Nursing is not covered under any circumstances. - 35.
+Rehabilitative Therapy: Physical, occupational, speech, cardiac, and pulmonary rehabilitation therapy services provided in excess of the maximum number of visits per Benefit Period, as indicated in the Schedule of Benefits; rehabilitation therapy services not expected to result in ongoing substantial improvement in your medical condition; and services provided after a maintenance level has been established. - 36.
+Reversal of Voluntary Sterilization Procedures: Services to reverse sterilization. - 37.
+Smoking Programs: Nicotine cessation programs and/or classes and prescription and non-prescription medications not otherwise included in the Preventive Services Reference Guide.
+For more information about the Preventive Services Reference Guide, see Section IV.
+Covered Services subsection Preventive care. - 38.
+Surrogate Motherhood: Services and supplies associated with surrogate motherhood, including, but not limited to, all services and supplies relating to conception, prenatal care, delivery, and postnatal care of acting as a surrogate mother. - 39.
+Transportation: Non-emergent transportation, by any means, including via ambulance provider except as set forth in Section IV.
+Covered Services subsection Emergency transportation. - 40.
+Treatment Outside the United States: Treatment for non-emergent or non-urgent services received outside of the United States. - 41.
+Vision: All vision-related services (except where such services are required under the Affordable Care Act), including: - a.
+Adult vision examinations, as well as adult eyeglasses and contact lenses, including those for prescribing or fitting eyeglasses or contact lenses (except where you have cataracts, keratoconus, or aphakia) - b.
+Services for the correction of myopia, hyperopia, or astigmatism, including, but not limited to, radial keratotomy - c.
+Vision training for certain diagnoses - d.
+Orthoptics - 42.
+Weight Reduction: Weight reduction programs and products not included in the Preventive Services Reference Guide.

-35. Vision:

-- A. Eyeglasses, contact lenses and vision examinations, including those for prescribing or fitting eyeglasses or contact lenses, unless you have a Vision Rider (except where you have cataracts, keratoconus, or aphakia). - B. Services for the correction of myopia, hyperopia, or astigmatism, including, but not limited to, radial keratotomy. - C. Vision training for certain diagnoses. - D. Orthoptics. - 36.
-Weight Reduction: Weight reduction programs not included in the Preventive Services Reference Guide.
 Weight reduction programs, including all related diagnostic testing and other services, except when such coverage is required by the Affordable Care Act.
-Anti-obesity medication, including, but not limited to, appetite suppressants and lipase inhibitors unless you have coverage for anti-obesity medications in your Prescription Medication Rider.
+Anti-obesity medication, including, but not limited to, appetite suppressants and lipase inhibitors unless you have coverage for anti-obesity medications in your Prescription Medication Schedule of Benefits.
 For more information about the Preventive Services Reference Guide, see Section IV.
-Covered Services subsection Preventive care. - 37.
+Covered Services subsection Preventive care. - 43.
 Wigs (cranial prosthesis): Manufactured coverings for the head made of natural or synthetic hair, including but not limited to, hairpieces and similar manufactured coverings that are used to replace or supplement hair.